ukff/kyma-environment-broker/docs/02-01-architecture.md

 5. Reconciler installs Kyma (except for the preview plan).

-6. Kyma Environment Broker creates Kyma resource (only for the preview plan).
+6. KEB creates a Kyma resource.

-7. Lifecycle Manager manages Kyma modules (only for the preview plan).
+7. Lifecycle Manager manages Kyma modules.

+> **NOTE:** In the future, Provisioner and Reconciler will be deprecated.
+KEB will then integrate with Infrastructure Manager.
+To learn about the planned KEB workflow, read [Kyma Environment Broker target architecture](02-03-target-architecture).